Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2022.1-to-2022.2.md

 Starting from HDRP 14.x, the default for the Gate Fit parameter on the Physical camera settings is Vertical as opposed to the old Horizontal default.

-## Decals

-An optimization performed on decals modified the rendering order between of decals that shares the same **Draw Order** value.
-If some of the decals in your scene overlaps, check the draw order in their material to ensure that they use different numbers.